 The co-complex associated to $(CF_\bullet^0(L,\phi^s_H(L'),\partial_0)$ is related to the version of the wrapped Floer cohomology complex as defined in \cite{OnWrapped}, \cite{SympGeomCot}.
-However, one technical difference is that the latter versions are defined using moduli-spaces of solutions to a Cauchy-Riemann equation with a perturbation-term depending on a Hamiltonian vector-field. \end{rem}
+However, one technical difference is that the latter versions are defined using moduli-spaces of solutions to a Cauchy-Riemann equation with a perturbation-term depending on a Hamiltonian vector field. \end{remark}

 Now consider the exact Lagrangian cylinder

 and, for each $s\ge 0$, the corresponding filling $L' \odot_s V$ of $\Lambda''$.